symfony/symfony-docs/doctrine.rst

     }

 The new property is mapped, but it doesn't exist yet in the ``product`` table.
 No problem!
-Just generate a new migration:
+Generate a new migration:

 .. code-block:: terminal